Last updated

 Likewise, your new cell phone plan provider will send you an invoice.
 Bills are usually sent by email, or you need to log into the carrier's website to see it.

-This is the best chance you have to make sure everything is correct.
+Use this chance to make sure everything is correct.
 It's harder to argue that you're not on the right plan after a few months pass.

 BYOD vs. getting a new smartphone